Our content undergoes rigorous expert review, evidence-based research, and regular updates for accuracy.

 New Year, New Methods?

+In contemporary discussions of organization and cleaning, the influence of Marie Kondo looms large.
+The celebrity tidying guru champions simplicity, and her patented KonMari approach includes methods of folding and cleaning designed to cut clutter.
 While just 19% of respondents had personally tried KonMari techniques, most who did found them worthwhile.
 Her cleaning method was particularly successful: 88% of people who tried it found it effective.
 While some find her decluttering goals too aggressive (particularly with regard to discarding books), our data certainly supports her tips for cleaning and folding.

+Whether through the KonMari approach or other methods, most people hoped to take their cleaning up a notch next year.
+More than 6 in 10 respondents had a desire to clean more, though women were particularly likely to possess this goal.
 Interestingly, even among people who regarded themselves as clean, most wished to do even more tidying up in the year to come.
-This finding speaks to the seemingly endless stream of potential housekeeping activities; Even when your home seems immaculate, there’s always something else to sanitize.
+This finding speaks to the seemingly endless stream of potential housekeeping activities; Even when your home seems immaculate, there's always something else to sanitize.
 Oddly, people with varied cleaning habits were even more intent on upping their game next year than people who were typically messy.
 Perhaps having experienced the feeling of a clean home, this crowd hopes to maintain it more consistently.

 Cleaning for Comfort: A Practical Approach to Peace of Mind